Thailand

 Return to top of page

-Fear of Ghosts
+Fear Of Ghosts

-I've mentioned this elsewhere in passing but it deserves special mention.
-The Thais have a terrible, and very real, fear of ghosts.
+Thais have a terrible, and very real, fear of ghosts.
 It's most amusing!

 I have visited some excellent museums in Thailand on weekends and I have been the only visitor.
 I thought this a little strange until someone told me the reason (again) was ghosts.
 Museums contain lots of old artefacts which once belonged to people who are now dead but obviously the ghosts of the deceased stay where their belongings are housed.
 Obviously.